-The subcommittee reviewed the results of the study, with verification of the data inputs and modeling by General Electric.
+and modeling by General Electric.
 The NYSRC's filing provides highlights of the Technical Study Report at pages 8, 9, 10, and 11 and includes the study itself as an attachment.
 As described in its filing, the NYSRC Executive Committee relied on this base case result as well as its evaluation of modeling and assumption changes and numerous sensitivity studies, which resulted in IRMs higher and lower than the base case IRM.
-Based upon its experience and expertise, the NYSRC adopted an IRM for the 2012/2013 Capability Year of 16.0%.
+Based upon its experience and expertise, the NYSRC adopted an IRM for the 2013/2014 Capability Year of 17.0 percent.

-On December 12, 2011, the NYSRC filed its proposed 2012/2013 NYCA IRM with the Commission.
-The NYSRC requested that the Commission accept its filing and issue an order no later than February 16, 2012.
+On December 17, 2012, the NYSRC filed its proposed 2013/2014 NYCA IRM with the Commission.
+The NYSRC requested that the Commission accept its filing and issue an order no later than February 15, 2013.

 The NYSRC has informed the NYISO that, consistent with past practice, it intends to provide a copy of its filing to the NYPSC.
 The NYISO expects that the NYPSC will initiate a proceeding to review the proposed IRM and will accept comments from interested parties.
-The NYISO plans to file comments with the NYPSC in support of the NYSRC's proposal.
+The NYISO plans to file comments with the State Commission in support of the NYSRC's proposal.